Madison Avenue TMS News

 Lithium has been used for decades to treat bipolar disorder, a condition characterized by extreme manic and depressive episodes (1).
 But should you take lithium for depression?

 Researchers are investigating the drug’s potential for individuals experiencing unipolar depression, also known as major depressive disorder (MDD), particularly when it comes to using lithium for treatment-resistant depression.
 Initial findings have indicated benefits such as reduced risk of hospitalization (2, 3).
-However, depression is a complex, multifaceted illness, and researchers are still unsure about whether lithium is only effective for patients whose symptoms specifically overlap with bipolar disorder (4, 5).
+However, the relationship between lithium and depression is complex; researchers are still unsure about whether lithium is only effective for patients whose symptoms specifically overlap with bipolar disorder (4, 5).
+Your doctor may prescribe lithium for depression and anxiety symptoms, as the drug has shown effectiveness in reducing symptoms, especially suicidal ideation (6).

 Side Effects Of Lithium